iltommi/qdb-documentation/source/reference/qdb_httpd.rst

  * A RESTful API that can translate entries from the cluster into JSON or JSONP.

-The web bridge is extremely flexible:
+The web server is extremely flexible:
  * There is no launch order.
 The cluster can be started after the web server or vice versa.
  * The web server can be stopped and started at any time without any information loss.
  * All content provided by the web server, whether HTML or JSON, is *real time*.

-Multiple web bridges can be installed and run simultaneously for redundancy, but only one web bridge is needed to monitor the entire cluster.
+Multiple web servers can be installed and run simultaneously for redundancy, but only one is needed to monitor the entire cluster.

 Launching the qdb_httpd daemon